ahmetdsahin/react-gemini-clone/README.md

 # Gemini Clone

-I just created a clone of the gemini page in terms of design.
+I just created a clone of the gemini ai page in terms of design.

 ## Tech Stack